patelpurvip/MissionMars-briefing/README.md

 The scrape code gathers various pieces of information, images, and urls from different websites with information on Mars, and stores the return value in Mongo as a Python dictionary.
 MongoDB with Flask (jinja) templating feeds into a HTML page that displays all of the information that was scraped from the URLs listed below.

 Initial scraping and code building was done using Jupyter Notebook, BeautifulSoup, Pandas, and Splinter.

+### Additional Copyright
+The opening image was taken from an [article](https://bgr.com/2017/07/13/nasa-mars-mission-no-money-to-land/) on the BGE news and commentary website.